open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Users interested in less uncertainty over the staleness should use the explicit staleness option described above.

-## Temporal Alignment

-Temporal alignment describes how to modify a stream of metric data with arbitary `StartTimeUnixNano` and `TimeUnixNano` timestamps into a stream with selected timestamps, typically into a stream of constant-duration points.
-Temporal alignment is defined on the basis of point kind and is performed in a way that respects the original aggregation.

-Temporal alignment is performed after overlapping data points have been resolved.
-The input to temporal aggregation is a stream of non-overlapping points; the output is a stream of non-overlapping points with selected timestamps.
-Temporal alignment defines the contribution to a selected output time range in terms of all input points in the stream that overlap the selected output.

-The algorithm is performed by point kind on a case by case basis.
-Implementations may use rounding integer values to floating-point values, where possible, to reduce rounding errors.

-### Sum and Histogram points with delta aggregation temporality

-For delta aggregation temporality, Sum values, Histogram bucket counts, and the Histogram sum and count fields allocate their value proportionally into the output, based on the fraction of the input time range covered by the output time range.

-### Sum and Histogram points with cumulative aggregation temporality

-For cumulative aggregation temporality, Sum values, Histogram bucket counts, and the Histogram sum and count fields, temporal alignment can be logically performed by transforming the cumulative stream into a delta stream, using the proportional temporal alignment process for delta streams, and then transforming the resulting delta back into a cumulative stream.

-### Gauge points

-For Gauge points, temporal alignment outputs the input value with the most recent `TimeUnixNano` prior to the output `TimeUnixNano`.

-### Summary points

-For Summary points, temporal alignment applies the logic for Histogram sum and count fields to the Summary sum and count fields, and it uses the logic for Gauge values to its `ValueAtQuantile` field.

 ## Stream Manipulations

 Pending introduction.